-People have been taking photos and videos on their cell phones since the 1990s, mostly sharing for fun and making memories.
-Cell phones today play larger and larger roles in daily life.
-They can even help people capture crimes in pictures or videos in an instant.
-If you realize you are witnessing a potential crime in St. Petersburg, likely your cell phone will be a lot handier than a “regular” full-size camera.
-People are starting to grasp the significance of how they can help assist others in a moment of need by using cell phones as evidence.
+People have been taking photos and videos on their cell phones since the 1990s, mostly for sharing fun and making memories.
+Cell phones today continuously play larger roles in daily life, and can even help people capture crimes in pictures or videos in an instant.
+If you realize you are witnessing a potential crime in St. Petersburg, likely your cell phone will be more readily available than a full-size camera.
+People are starting to grasp the significance of how they can help assist others in a moment of need by using cell phone pictures and footage as evidence.

 It was reported that several people were in the vicinity during this time, and one witness even tried to stop the occupants of the black vehicle from speeding off after the assault, but was unable to do so.
-Police are asking for the public’s help to identify the occupants of the black vehicle.
+Police asked for the public’s help to identify the occupants of the black vehicle.
 It is thought that at least one person might have taken a video of the incident.
 This is where everyday citizens can step up and help solve cases like this, especially when there is unnecessary brutality involved.
-With that being said, it is also important to keep calm and quiet, trying to take pictures or video unobtrusively, as no one would want an innocent bystander to get hurt “because” they were trying to record an event.
-Use commonsense and, when possible, if you are witness to an incident, if you can take pictures or a video that could be useful later, don’t hesitate to use the smart technology at hand to help another.
+With that being said, it is also important to keep calm and quiet, trying to take pictures or video unobtrusively, as no one would want an innocent bystander to get hurt because they were trying to record an event.
+Use common sense and, if you are witness to an incident, safely take pictures or a video that could be useful later.
+Don’t hesitate to use the smart technology on hand to help another.

 Importantly, for intentional acts, such as assault and battery, the defendant may be open to punitive damages without caps and cannot simply avoid the judgment by declaring bankruptcy.

 Photographs and videos have become two of the most effective pieces of evidence that can be presented in court.
 In fact, in car accidents and many other types of accidents, it is unusual NOT to have photos or videos presented as evidence.
-Of course, before cells phones as evidence can be entered, either photos or videos, they must pass the authentication test.
-Questions that will be asked include:
+Of course, before either photos or videos from a cell phone can be entered as evidence, they must pass the authentication test.
+To determine whether the photo or video is admissible, or inadmissible, in court, several questions will be asked:

-• Does the photo accurately represent the subject?
+• Does the photo or video accurately represent the subject?

 • Does the photo or video fairly represent the subject?

-• How relevant is the picture and how does that weigh against an undue prejudice on a party?
+• How relevant is the photo or video and how does that weigh against an undue prejudice on a party?